scorpido74/azure-docs.nl-nl/articles/traffic-manager/tutorial-traffic-manager-improve-website-response.md

 U moet voor deze zelfstudie de volgende zaken implementeren om de Traffic Manager in actie te zien:

-- Twee exemplaren van basis websites die worden uitgevoerd in verschillende Azure-regio's, **VS-Oost** en **Europa-West**.
+- Two instances of basic websites running in different Azure regions - **East US** and **West Europe**.
-- Twee virtuele machines testen voor het testen van de Traffic Manager-één VM in **VS-Oost** en de tweede vm in **Europa-West**.
-De test-Vm's worden gebruikt om te illustreren hoe Traffic Manager verkeer van gebruikers naar de website die wordt uitgevoerd in dezelfde regio als de laagste latentie biedt.
+- Two test VMs for testing the Traffic Manager - one VM in **East US** and the second VM in **West Europe**.
+The test VMs are used to illustrate how Traffic Manager routes user traffic to the website that is running in the same region as it provides the lowest latency.

 ### <a name="sign-in-to-azure"></a>Aanmelden bij Azure